Is a Breast Cancer Clinical Trial Right for You?

 - Insurers do not always cover all of the costs associated with taking part in a clinical trial.
 Talk to your insurance provider before you decide to participate.

 - There may be inconveniences, such as more frequent testing, more time at the doctor's office, and travel commitments.

-Who Looks Out For Participants in a Breast Cancer Clinical Trial?
+Who Looks Out For Participants?

 Many safeguards are in place to look out for the welfare of volunteers.
 These safeguards can't guarantee that you won't have complications, but they try to reduce risk as much as possible.
-Clinical trials are overseen by an Investigational Review Board.
+Clinical trials are overseen by an investigational review board.

-What Happens if I Join a Breast Cancer Clinical Trial?
+What Happens if I Join a Trial?

 Before you take part in any breast cancer research study, you will be asked to give “informed consent” to participate.
 “Informed” means that as a patient, you are given all available information so you can understand what is involved in a specific clinical trial.
 The doctors and nurses conducting the study will explain the treatment to you, including its possible benefits and risks.